 The first issue is that it doesn’t offer a format that allows you to keyword optimize your resume.

-The second issue is that it downloads as a PDF file which can be an issue for ATS systems to process.
+The second issue is that it downloads as a PDF file, which can be an issue for ATS systems to process.
 You should be sending a Microsoft Word document unless the job posting specifically asks for a PDF.
+What you might lose in formatting balances out with knowing that the ATS can read your resume.

 You can screen your resume through an actual ATS resume scan here.
 This article also shows you a good resume format that both stands out and gets past an ATS.

 While it’s never a good idea to turn your resume into an art project, you do want a format that stands out.
 You can see that Indeed’s formatting is very generic and plain.
-When a hiring manager is going through hundreds of resumes a day, you want to stand out a bit to capture their attention.
+When hiring managers are going through hundreds of resumes a day, you want to stand out a bit to capture their attention.

 Take a look here at Indeed’s formatting: